-Calculator Evaluates a user-defined expression on a per-point or percell basis.

-- Contour Extracts the points, curves, or surfaces where a scalar field is equal to a user-defined value.
+- Calculator Evaluates a user-defined expression on a per-point or percell basis. - Contour Extracts the points, curves, or surfaces where a scalar field is equal to a user-defined value.
 This surface is often also called an isosurface. - Clip Intersects the geometry with a half space.
 The effect is to remove all the geometry on one side of a user-defined plane. - Slice Intersects the geometry with a plane.
 The effect is similar to clipping except that all that remains is the geometry where the plane is located. - Threshold Extracts cells that lie within a specified range of a scalar field. - Extract Subset Extracts a subset of a grid by defining either a volume of interest or a sampling rate. - Glyph Places a glyph, a simple shape, on each point in a mesh.
 The glyphs may be oriented by a vector and scaled by a vector or scalar. - Stream Tracer Seeds a vector field with points and then traces those seed points through the (steady state) vector field. - Warp (vector) Displaces each point in a mesh by a given vector field. - Group Datasets Combines the output of several pipeline objects into a single multi block data set. - So Extract Group Extract one or more items from a multi block data set.

 These eleven filters are a small sampling of what is available in ParaView.
 In the Filters menu are a great many more filters that you can use to process your data.
-ParaView currently exposes over eighty filters, so to make them easier to find the Filters menu is organized into submenus.
+ParaView currently exposes more than one hundred filters, so to make them easier to find the Filters menu is organized into submenus.
 These submenus are organized as follows.

-Recent The list of most recently used filters sorted with the most recently used filters on top.

-- Common The most common filters.
-This is the same list of filters available in the filters toolbar and listed previously. - Data Analysis The filters designed to retrieve quantitative values from the data.
-These filters compute data on the mesh, extract elements from the mesh, or plot data. - Temporal Filters that analyze or modify data that changes over time.
+- Recent The list of most recently used filters sorted with the most recently used filters on top. - Common The most common filters.
+This is the same list of filters available in the filters toolbar and listed previously. - Cosmology This contains filters developed at LANL for cosmology research. - Data Analysis The filters designed to retrieve quantitative values from the data.
+These filters compute data on the mesh, extract elements from the mesh, or plot data. - Statistics This contains filters that provide descriptive statistics of data, primarily in tabular form. - Temporal Filters that analyze or modify data that changes over time.
 All filters can work on data that changes over time because they are executed on each time snapshot.
 However, filters in this category will introspect the available time extents and examine how data changes over time. - Alphabetical An alphabetical listing of all the filters available.
 If you are not sure where to find a particular filter, this list is guaranteed to have it.
 There are also many filters that are not listed anywhere but in this list.

 Searching through these lists of filters, particularly the full alphabetical list, can be cumbersome.
 To speed up the selection of filters, you should use the quick launch dialog.
 When the ctrl and space keys together on Windows or Linux or the alt and space keys together on Macintosh, ParaView brings up a small, lightweight dialog box like the one shown here.
-Type in words or word fragments that are contained in the filter name, and the box will list only those sources and filters that match the terms.
-Hit enter to add the object to the pipeline browser.
+Type in words or word fragments that are contained in the filter parts and the here.